PrometheusSatyen/Cerebral/README.md

 -------------------------
 Simply follow the installation instructions and install the new version on top of the old version.

-Automatic updates will be available in the first full release of Cerebral 1.0.0.
+Automatic updates will be available soon.

 Usage:
 -------------------------
-* Add your characters using the "Authorise Character" button.
+* Add your characters using the "Authorize Character" button.
-* Data will refresh automatically, you can manually trigger a refresh with the Refresh button.
-Note that CCP caches some data so things you change in-game may not refresh for a while.
+* Data will refresh automatically.
 * SP Farming:
     * Click the "Add Farm" button and choose a character, and then enter the amount of SP you would like to always keep on that character (for example it might be a JF pilot and all the skills you need take up 11,000,000 SP).
     * To update the Base SP for a farm, just add it again with the new base SP, Cerebral will update the base SP on the existing farm.